lowRISC/opentitan/doc/security/logical_security_model/index.md

 Applications can request a unique cryptographic identity derived from the Silicon Owner Identity.
 Identity isolation guarantees are implemented and enforced in the Silicon Owner software stack.
-The Silicon Owner is discouraged from exposing its root identity at the application layer since this could potentially compromise isolation between applications, and isolation between the Silion Owner and Application Provider.
+The Silicon Owner is discouraged from exposing its root identity at the application layer since this could potentially compromise isolation between applications, and isolation between the Silicon Owner and Application Provider.

 It is important to note that the application identity or versioning does not impact either the Creator Identity or the Owner Identity.
 An update to an application does not cause the Owner Identity to change, but it can cause the application identity to change.